r-grandorder/tri-hermes/en/pages/Trial/Kingprotea.md

 So if a certain Master with freakishly weird taste decided to try summoning that monster just for kicks...

 **H. C. A.:**
-Who knows? {(M) He/(F) She} might just miraculously succeed at saving her without changing her monstrous nature.
+Who knows? [♂ He /♀ She] might just miraculously succeed at saving her without changing her monstrous nature.

 **H. C. A.:**
 Anyway, now that Kingprotea is gone, the gravitational fluctuations have followed suit.
 This little side story has officially come to an end, Fujimaru.